ABOUT THE SHOW

 Woodhall Spa Country Show was founded by a group of livestock and vintage enthusiasts, the hub of the show still revolves around the cattle, sheep, poultry and vintage sections, keeping the show in touch with its roots.

-Every year an agricultural theme is followed throughout the Show. theme for 2017 is Traditional Rural Crafts.
+Every year an agricultural theme is followed throughout the Show.
+The theme for 2018 is Sheep Breeds.

 The country theme continues with the opportunities to try local food from the many and varied food producers and caterers around the ground.
 There is a craft tent and a number of wonderful heritage displays in their own marquee.
 Retail therapy is readily available since there are plenty of opportunities to shop for everything from a pencil to a new car.

-Cattle and Sheep classes, parades of vehicles, tractors, David Faulkners Scurry Driving team and our Main Attraction confirmed now Pedal Power versus Parkour
+Cattle and Sheep classes, parades of vehicles, tractors, David Faulkners Scurry Driving team and our Main Attraction confirmed now The Sheep Show.

 What Can I see

 Livestock judging will be going on until 3.30 p.m. when the champion animal from each species arrives in the Main Ring for the ‘Best Live Exhibit in Show’ class.
 When not doing their ring parade we have classic Vehicles and Vintage tractors to see and just near by the Vintage Stationary Engines if your interested in early mechanical technology.
 It’s well worth taking a look at some of the early attempts to resolve design problems before the electric motor came along and replaced them as a power source in the workshops and on the farms.